2022 Updates Coming Soon...

-USBands is passionately committed to supporting our adjudicators and our adjudication system with integrity, respect, and a pervading sense of community amongst all its constituents.
-We do our very best to place our adjudicators in various regions from week to week, and from year to year; our ultimate goal is to provide fresh, unbiased, supportive and relevant feedback for each and every program.
+USBands is passionately committed to supporting our adjudicators and our adjudication system with integrity, respect, and a pervading sense of community.
+We do our very best to place our adjudicators in a variety of regions from week to week, and from year to year to provide fresh, unbiased, supportive, and relevant feedback for every program.

 USBands and eAdjudicate have partnered to provide the highest quality adjudication education.
 Becoming an adjudicator for USBands is easier than ever with an easy to use platform and continuing education in the marching arts.

 e-Adjudicate Academy has gathered some of the top subject matter experts in their field to develop an extensive curriculum that explores a variety of pageantry activities. e-Adjudicate courses are designed to give you a solid foundation of skills and an in-depth look into your field of study.
 We are excited to partner with e-Adjudicate to produce their first online series of courses specifically for marching band, ULearn.

 USBands ULearn is a three-level series of courses designed to guide you through the process of becoming an adjudicator or focusing on sharpening your current skills to enhance.
 In Course 100, you will develop a fundamental understanding of the role, ethics and professional expectations of the adjudicator, along with the judging process as a whole.
 Course 200 will explore the tools of number management and scoring significant commentary.